agustinenriquez/slotr/README.md

 Shift + a - clear all slots

-Shit + v + 1 - open new tab using url in slot 1
+Shift + v + 1 - open new tab using url in slot 1

 Shift + s - show slots in console